Economy of China: Currency system

 The renminbi ("people's currency") is the currency of China, denominated as the yuan, subdivided into 10 jiao or 100 fen.
 The renminbi is issued by the People's Bank of China, the monetary authority of China.
 The ISO 4217 abbreviation is CNY, although also commonly abbreviated as "RMB".
 As of 2005, the yuan was generally considered by outside observers to be undervalued by about 30–40%.
-However, in 2017, the IMF stated that the yuan was correctly valued.
+In 2011, the IMF stated that the renminbi was undervalued by 23%.
+In 2026, the IMF stated that the renminbi was undervalued by 16%.

 There is a complex relationship between China's balance of trade, inflation, measured by the consumer price index and the value of its currency.
 Despite allowing the value of the yuan to "float", China's central bank has decisive ability to control its value with relationship to other currencies An article published in International Review of Economics & Finance in 2010 by Mete Feridun (University of Greenwich Business School) and his colleagues provide empirical evidence that financial development fosters economic growth in China.

 The renminbi is held in a floating exchange-rate system managed primarily against the US dollar.
 China has moved to an exchange rate system that references a basket of currencies and has allowed the renminbi to fluctuate at a daily rate of up to half a percent.
 A market-based "representative" exchange rate against the U.S. dollar is one of the requirements for designation of a currency as one with Special Drawing Rights (SDR) by the International Monetary Fund (IMF), one of China's goals.
 Since the late-2000s, China has sought to internationalize the renminbi.
 As of 2013, the RMB is the 8th most widely traded currency in the world.
 The internationalization of the Chinese economy continues to affect the standardized economic forecast officially launched in China by the Purchasing Managers Index in 2005.